alexandre-lecoq/QueryMultiDb/QueryMultiDb/DataMerger.md

 This document is in French only, because I wanted it this way.
 It's just a collection of raw thoughts and facts about merging tables.
-If you're willing to know what's lying in here, just use Goggle Translate.
+If you're willing to know what's lying in here, just use Google Translate.

 # Pensées sur la fusion des tableaux de données